Concrete Acid Stain Colors

 Coffee Brown Acid Stain is often used as an accent color to create a marbling effect on concrete surfaces.
 Coffee Brown contrasts nicely with lighter acid stains such as Malayan Bluff, and can be used to develop a sense of “movement” in a concrete floor, countertop, and more.

 A common technique for layering concrete acid stains into concrete flooring is to spray the entire area with diluted Coffee Brown Acid Stain, then spot-stain areas with undiluted colors.
 You can even use a thicker formula such as Deco Gel Coffee Brown to create more interesting patterns.

 Coffee Brown Acid Stain layered with Coffee Brown Deco Gel design on a concrete ping pong table that was sealed with solvent-based polyurethane sealer.
 For more outdoor concrete game table ideas click here.

 Costumer’s Favorite Coffee Brown Color Combinations

 Coffee Brown & Azure Blue

-An example of a “wet on dry marbling effect” using Azure Blue Acid Stains as the “dry” base color and coffee brown accents.
-This concrete floor design was sealed with a High-Gloss Acrylic Sealer.
+An example of a “wet on wet marbling effect” using Azure Blue Acid Stains as the “dry” base color and coffee brown accents.
+This concrete floor design was sealed with a AcquaSeal Gloss & sealed.

 Coffee Brown & Seagrass

-An example of a “wet on wet marbling effect” on concrete floors using Coffee Brown and Seagrass Acid Stains.
-This floor was also sealed with a High-Gloss Acrylic Sealer.
+Another example of a “wet on wet marbling effect” on concrete floors using Coffee Brown and Seagrass Acid Stains.
+This floor was also sealed with AcquaSeal Gloss and sealed.